New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Laboratory-Based Next-Generation Neutrino Experiments and Their Prospects

 \subsubsection{JUNO \& JUNO-TAO}

 The Jiangmen Underground Neutrino Observatory (JUNO) is a multipurpose neutrino experiment located in Jiangmen, Kaiping, China~\cite{JUNO:2015zny,JUNO:2021vlw}.
 It is designed to study neutrino properties with unprecedented precision, observe both astrophysical and terrestrial neutrinos, and search for new physics beyond the Standard Model.
 The JUNO detector is equipped with a 20-kiloton liquid scintillator target located 700 meters underground, monitored by 17,612 20-inch photomultiplier tubes (PMTs) and 25,600 3-inch PMTs to achieve an excellent energy resolution of 3\% at 1 MeV.
-Construction of the JUNO detector was completed in 2024, and the liquid filling process began in December 2024, with completion expected in summer of 2025.\\ The primary goal of JUNO is to determine the neutrino mass ordering by detecting the reactor antineutrinos emitted from eight nuclear reactor cores at the Taishan and Yangjiang nuclear power plants.
+Construction of the JUNO detector was completed in 2024, and the liquid filling process began in December 2024, with completion expected in the summer of 2025.\\ The primary goal of JUNO is to determine the neutrino mass ordering by detecting the reactor antineutrinos emitted from eight nuclear reactor cores at the Taishan and Yangjiang nuclear power plants.
 This measurement is planned by studying the fine interference pattern caused by quasi-vacuum oscillations in the oscillated antineutrino spectrum at a baseline of 52.5 km~\cite{JUNO:2015zny,JUNO:2021vlw}.
-With 6.7 years of data, the neutrino mass ordering can be determined at a 3$\sigma$ significance~\cite{JUNO:2024jaw} and the neutrino oscillation parameters $\sin^2\theta_{12}$, $\Delta m_{21}^2$, $\Delta m_{31}^2$, can be measured to a precision of 0.6\% or better~\cite{JUNO:2022mxj}.\\
+With 6.7 years of data, the neutrino mass ordering can be determined at a 3$\sigma$ significance~\cite{JUNO:2024jaw} and the neutrino oscillation parameters $\sin^2\theta_{12}$, $\Delta m_{21}^2$, $\Delta m_{31}^2$, can be measured to a precision of 0.6\% or better~\cite{JUNO:2022mxj}.
+JUNO has announced its first results of reactor neutrino oscillations from the 59.1 days of data collection and reported the simultaneous high precision determination of the solar oscillation parameters $\sin^2\theta_{12} = 0.3092 \pm 0.0087$ and $\Delta m_{21}^2 = (7.50 \pm 0.12) \times 10^{-5}\,{\rm eV}^2$ for the normal mass ordering, which is improved by a factor of 1.6 compared to the combined previous results~\cite{JUNO:2025gmd}.